 The average loss amounts to £2,200 when trading CFDs.

-CFDs are the least traded type of investment in the UK.
+CFDs are the least popular type of investment in the UK.

 How popular are CFDs compared to other investment types?

-According to Finder research, 7% of investors trade CFDs, making it the least popular investment type.
-This equals almost 3% of the population or around 1.5 million people.
-On the other hand, stocks are exchanged by 43% of all investors and are the most popular investment type.
+According to Finder research, less than 1% of Brits trade CFDs, making it the least popular investment type.
+On the other hand, 26% of Brits have invested in stocks and shares.

 CFD trading is recommended for expert investors as it is a complex instrument with high risk exposure.
 However, our research found that just 6% of investors consider themselves advanced.
 On the other hand, almost 3 in 4 (73%) investors consider themselves to be beginner or intermediate investors.